-Canadian Disasters 2013 includes some stories from previous editions plus new stories, including the Cougar Helicopter Crash in Newfoundland, the Franklin Expedition, Canada's unique fight against Polio, Canada's Deadliest Mine Disaster and the 1775 Hurricane that was estimated to have taken 4000 lives, and many more.
+Canadian Disasters 2013 includes stories such as the Cougar Helicopter Crash in Newfoundland, the Franklin Expedition, Canada's unique fight against Polio, Canada's Deadliest Mine Disaster and the 1775 Hurricane that was estimated to have taken 4000 lives, and many more.

 1Scholastic Canada http://www.scholastic.ca/books/view/canadian-disasters

-Leaving Fletchville unfortunately is sold out in print from but sells as an e-book through Orca Publishers. https://www.orcabook.com/Search.aspx?k=Leaving+Fletchville
+Leaving Fletchville unfortunately is sold out in print form but is available as an e-book through Orca Publishers. https://www.orcabook.com/Search.aspx?k=Leaving+Fletchville

 There are used copies available through Amazon, https://www.amazon.com/-/e/B0055JD67U